 Degrees are granted at the conclusion of each session.
 A student must meet all academic requirements for graduation, and all financial obligations with the University must be met prior to the degree being awarded.
-An application for graduation must be submitted to the Records Office by March 1st for May commencement ceremony.
+An application for graduation (available via the Student Portal) must be submitted to the Records Office by February 1st for May commencement ceremony.
 Students may apply for a degree only in the curriculum in which they are officially enrolled.
 Graduation application processing (called degree clearance) is completed within two weeks following the final session in which the student completes final degree requirements.
 This includes posting the degree to the student transcript and mailing a copy to the student.
-Diplomas are distributed at the commencement ceremony.
-(Students who enrolled in the current session in which the ceremony takes place will receive the diploma by mail following final degree clearance.)
+Diplomas are also distributed by mail.
 Applications submitted before the student has completed all degree requirements will be retained until requirements have been completed, and then will be processed.

 Commencement refers to the ceremony held annually in May conducted to celebrate students' completion of degree programs.
-Degree recipients are eligible to participate in commencement.
-To participate in the ceremony the student must complete degree requirements in a session prior to the scheduled ceremony.
-Program requirements include taking the ETS exam, as well as completing all coursework and all other credits required (transfer credits and prior learning credit) for the program.
-The Assistant Vice President, Academic Services, determines that a student has completed program requirements.
+Degree (MBA, BBA, and ABA) recipients are eligible to participate in commencement.
+To participate in the ceremony the student must complete degree requirements in a session prior to the scheduled ceremony or be in good academic standing and enrolled in final required courses during the Summer semester.
+International students may participate in the ceremony closest to their degree completion date.
+Program requirements include taking the ETS or other designated exam, as well as completing all coursework and all other credits required (transfer credits and prior learning credit) for the program.
+The Assistant Provost, Academic Services, determines that a student has completed program requirements.
 The GPA calculated for academic recognition at the commencement ceremony is based on all academic work completed to date.
 The final GPA based on all academic work and the appropriate honors will be printed on the transcript and the diploma.